iamnewton/dotfiles/README.md

 # Change to the submodule directory
 cd <path/to/submodule>
 # Checkout the desired branch (of the submodule)
-git checkout master
+git checkout main
 # Pull from the tip of master (of the submodule - could be any sha or pointer)
-git pull origin master
+git pull origin main
 # Go back to main dotfiles repo root
 cd $(dotfiles --prefix)
 # Stage the submodule changes